BartBruininks/mdvcontainment/README.md

 ![blobs_containment_small](https://github.com/BartBruininks/mdvcontainment/assets/1488903/be5fff63-a967-47c2-a933-a3ecb7dcd5de)

 **Figure 1 | Containment hierarchy in self-assembled acyl chain bicelles.** The main void (seg. -2) is the most outside segment in this system.
 It containes three non-periodic segments (seg.
 1,2,3), segment 1 is split over the periodic boundary.
-Segment 3 contains a piece of void itself (seg. -2).
+Segment 3 contains a piece of inner void (seg. -1).
 In list notation we represent the graph as {[-2 1 2 [3 -1]]}, where the first element in each list is the container of the following elements.

 $~$